Everybody knows why time is so important in our life. Whether it is human or machine, nothing can be done without time.

 The timer instruction is used to provide programming logic and to decide when to turn on or off the circuit.
 It has both normally open (NO) or normally closed (NC) contact.

 Timer output contact is shown in the coil form or box form or rectangular form.
 In AB and Siemens PLC, it is represented in the box shape.

-If you want to perform work or device activity in the particular time span, you have to get familiar with the timers.
+If you want to perform work or device activity in a particular time span, you have to get familiar with the timers.
 For this, you have to learn I/O timer instructions for writing the PLC program.

 In the Ladder Diagram (LD) PLC programming, you can set the PLC timer from millisecond (ms) to an hour (hr) time range.

 Are you interested in knowing, how does it actually work?

 Let’s see the internal circuit of the timer.

 Basic Internal Circuit of PLC Timer